- Academic Affairs

 - Advise the Executive Cabinet regarding IT priorities.

-- Obtain input from students, faculty, administrators and staff, and the UMB Medicine affiliated partners, which allows for prioritization of IT innovation and IT initiatives.
+- Obtain input from students, faculty, administrators and staff, and UMB Medicine-affiliated partners, which allows for prioritization of IT innovation and IT initiatives.

 - Identify actions, initiatives, and investments in technology needed to support Strategic Plan initiatives.